thomasoa/contract-bridge-xml/README.md

 # Bridge Publishing XML

-When writing my bridge articles for http://bridge.thomasoandrews.com/, I wanted to maintain a consistent look, and to publish in many different way.
+When writing my bridge articles for http://bridge.thomasoandrews.com/, I wanted to maintain a consistent look, and to publish in many different ways.
 I was just learning XSL, and decided to pick an XML format for the articles and use XSL to format in different ways.